cryptoanarchywiki/cryptoanarchywiki.github.io/_people/ralph-c-merkle.md

 ---
 layout: static-informational
 title: Ralph C. Merkle
-description: "Cryptographer, One of the inventors of Public Key Cryptography, Inventor of the cryptographic hash"
+blurb: "Cryptographer, One of the inventors of Public Key Cryptography, Inventor of the cryptographic hash"
 permalink: /people/ralph-c-merkle
-people-groups: []
+people-groups: [pioneer]
 ---

 From wikipedia: